Creating labs with checker

 Here are examples of hints:

 The first hint triggers when the user attempt does not contain the pattern , $ (note the term absent).
 This pattern matches on a comma, followed by 0 or more whitespace characters, followed by the end of the input.
 The index isn’t specified, so this will check attempt #0 (the first one).
 So if there’s no comma at the end (ignoring trailing whitespace), this hint will trigger with the given text.
-The - - line is a test case that should trigger the hint.
+The examples are test cases that should trigger this hint.

 The second hint triggers when the user attempt contains the given pattern (note the term present).